CDCgov/ixa/examples/load-people/README.md

 #### Simple default values

-If you want all people to be initialized with the same default value, you can simply pass in the value to the the `define_person_property!` macro:
+If you want all people to be initialized with the same default value, you can simply pass in the value to the the `define_person_property!` macro.

+You can see an example of this in `sir.rs`, which assigns a default disease
+status:

 ```rust
 #[derive(Copy)]